roshbhaskar/Arduino-/README.md

 # Arduino-
-figuring out arduino uno and nano
+Calculator and Stopwatch stimulated using Arduino Uno